jeff-zucker/solid-file-client/README.md

 ### Note for users of version 0.x of Solid-File-Client

 There are a number of changes which are not backward compatible.
-See [TBD : Guide for transitioning to v.1](docs/transition-to-v.1.md) for details and hints for upgrading.
+See [Guide for transitioning to v.1](docs/transition-to-v.1.md) for details and hints for upgrading.

 ### Installing, invoking, and logging-in